-Article 8: Regulated professions
+Regulated professions

-- 1. Member States shall lay down in their legislation relating to commercial communication by regulated professions that the provision of information society services is authorised provided that the professional rules regarding the independence, dignity and honour of the profession, professional secrecy and fairness towards clients and other members of the profession are met. - 2.
-Member States and the Commission shall encourage professional associations and bodies to establish codes of conduct at Community level in order to determine the types of information that can be given for the purposes of providing the information society service in conformity with the rules referred to in paragraph 1.

-3. Where necessary in order to ensure the proper functioning of the internal market, and in the light of the codes of conduct applicable at Community level, the Commission may stipulate, in accordance with the procedures laid down in Article 23, the information referred to in paragraph 2.
+- 1. Member States shall lay down in their legislation relating to commercial communication by regulated professions that the provision of Information Society services is authorised provided that the professional rules regarding the independence, dignity and honour of the profession, professional secrecy and fairness towards clients and other members of the profession are met. - 2.
+Member States and the Commission shall encourage professional associations and bodies to establish codes of conduct at Community level in order to determine the types of information that can be given for the purposes of providing the Information Society service in conformity with the rules referred to in paragraph 1. - 3.
+Where necessary in order to ensure the proper functioning of the internal market, and in the light of the codes of conduct applicable at Community level, the Commission may stipulate, in accordance with the procedure laid down in Article 23, the information referred to in paragraph 2.

-Section 3: Electronic contracts
+Section 3 Electronic contracts

-Article 9: Treatment of electronic contracts
+Treatment of electronic contracts

 - 1. Member States shall ensure that their legislation allows contracts to be concluded electronically.
-Member States shall in particular ensure that the legal requirements applicable to the contractual process neither prevent the effective use of electronic contracts nor result in such contracts being deprived of legal validity because of the fact that they have been concluded electronically. - 2.
-Member States may lay down that paragraph 1 does not apply to the following contracts: - contracts requiring the intervention of a notary; - contracts which, in order to be valid, are required to be registered with a public authority; - contracts falling within the scope of family law; - contracts falling within the scope of the law of succession. - 3.
-The list of derogations provided for in paragraph 2 may be amended by the Commission in accordance with the procedure laid down in Article 23. - 4.
+Member States shall in particular ensure that the legal requirements applicable to the contractual process neither prevent the effective use of electronic contracts nor result in such contracts being deprived of legal effect and validity on account of their having been made electronically. - 2.
+Member States may lay down that paragraph 1 shall not apply to the following contracts: - (a) contracts requiring the involvement of a notary; - (b) contracts which, in order to be valid, are required to be registered with a public authority; - (c) contracts governed by family law; - (d) contracts governed by the law of succession. - 3.
+The list of categories of contract provided for in paragraph 2 may be amended by the Commission in accordance with the procedure laid down in Article 23. - 4.
 Member States shall submit to the Commission a complete list of the categories of contracts covered by the derogations provided for in paragraph 2.

-Article 10: Information to be provided
+Information to be provided

-- 1. Member States shall lay down in their legislation that, except when otherwise agreed by professional parties, the manner of the formation of a contract by electronic means must be explained by the service provider clearly and unequivocally and prior to the conclusion of the contract.
-Such information shall include, in particular: - the different stages to follow to conclude the contract; - whether or not the concluded contract will be archived and will be accessible; - any means which exist of correcting handling errors. - 2.
-Member States shall lay down in their legislation that the different steps to be followed to conclude a contract by electronic means be set out such as to ensure that parties can reach a full and informed consent. - 3.
-Member States shall lay down in their legislation that, except when otherwise agreed by professional parties, the service providers must indicate any codes of conduct to which they subscribe and information on how these codes can be consulted by electronic means.
+- 1. Member States shall lay down in their legislation that, except when otherwise agreed by professional persons, the manner of the formation of a contract by electronic means shall be explained by the service provider clearly and unequivocally, and prior to the conclusion of the contract.
+The information to be provided shall include, in particular: - (a) the different stages to follow to conclude the contract; - (b) whether or not the concluded contract will be filed and whether it will be accessible; - (c) the expedients for correcting handling errors. - Member States shall provide in their legislation that the different steps to be followed for concluding a contract electronically shall be set out in such a way as to ensure that parties can give their full and informed consent. - 3.
+Member States shall lay down in their legislation that, except when otherwise agreed by professional parties, the service providers shall indicate any codes of conduct to which they subscribe and information on how those codes can be consulted electronically.

-Article 11: Moment at which the contract is concluded
+Moment at which the contract is concluded